This is a selection of short case reports sent in by practitioners, showing the remedies at work. Names and personal details have been changed.

 How did this impatient, irritable mother cope with the delay?

-Her family, the nursing staff, and P herself, were absolutely amazed at her patience and good humour.
+Her family, the nursing staff, and P herself, were absolutely amazed at her patience and good humor.
 She laughed each time another mum was brought in, and she was pushed once more to the back of the queue.
-They praised her, and she became a talking point amongst the staff.
-She told them her secret - Impatiens!
+They praised her, and she became a talking point among the staff.
+She told them her secret – Impatiens!